HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Census areas in the Hartford region

+The [U.S. Census Bureau](https://census.gov) collects and shares population, housing, and economic data on its open repositories.

+-   The Decennial Census is a full count of the population every ten years, most recently in 2010 and the upcoming one in 2020.
+Because decennial data are counts and not estimates, they represent “true” values and hence come without margins of errors.
+-   The American Community Survey (ACS)
+    (<a href="https://www.census.gov/programs-surveys/acs/" class="uri">https://www.census.gov/programs-surveys/acs/</a>)
+    is annual sample count, which produces:
+    -   1-year estimates for areas with populations of 65,000+
+    -   5-year estimates for all census areas
+    -   ACS used to release 3-year estimates for geographies with population of 20,000+, but discontinued after the 2011-2013 release.

+Because ACS produces estimates and not “true” counts, data comes with margins of errors.
+Generally, margins of errors are higher for smaller geographies (eg census blocks) and smaller values (eg the number of Asian females aged 60+ who live in Union, CT).
+Hence, one needs to be critical when using ACS or other survey data.

+### Data.census.gov

+Data.census.gov
+(<a href="https://data.census.gov" class="uri">https://data.census.gov</a>)
+is the main platform to access US Census data.
+It provides an easy search across census and survey tables.
+There is an interface to view tables for various years and geographies, and a download button to save data as CSV or PDF.
+It replaced American FactFinder (<a href="https://factfinder.census.gov" class="uri">https://factfinder.census.gov</a>) in July 2019.

+### Social Explorer

+Social Explorer
+(<a href="https://www.socialexplorer.com/" class="uri">https://www.socialexplorer.com/</a>)
+is a popular tool to view and download census and related demographic data, past and present.
+The platform allows users to create data maps that may be exported as static images or presentation slides.
+Social Explorer requires subscription, but many academic institutions provide access.

+TODO: create tutorial on how to cleanly download census data from Social Explorer and Census.gov to join with geography, especially census tract numbers

+Census areas are geographic divisions in this *general format*:

+-   State
+-   County
+-   County subdivisions (equivalent to Connecticut towns and cities)
+-   Census tracts (designated areas, roughly 2,500 to 8,000 people)
+-   Block groups (sub-unit of tract, roughly 600 to 3,000 people)
+-   Census blocks (sub-unit of block group, but not always a city block)

+ADD individual data from Census Manuscript available 70+ years later – link to national archives

 The interactive map below illustrates hierarchical relations among geographical census entities for the Hartford region, from state to census block level.